 St. Lawrence students who participate in this exchange have access to all of the clubs, organizations, and events offered at Fisk University.

 Students live in Fisk student dormitories with a roommate.
+Click here to take a virtual tour of Fisk University's campus.

 On-site: Students participate in new student orientation which provides them with details about courses, campus, student-life, and living in Nashville.